 In Hamburg’s Deichtorhallen, two former market halls, art lovers can admire modern works from Andy Warhol to Marc Chagall alongside pictures by famous photographers.
 But it’s not just the Deichtorhallen that is responsible for Hamburg’s outstanding reputation in the realm of art and culture.
 The city’s Kunsthalle is one of Germany’s most important art galleries.
 Its first-class collection ranges from medieval altarpieces to leading exponents of contemporary art.
 On the subject of art, the Bucerius Kunst Forum must also get a mention.
 Its four exhibitions per year mean even repeat visits always have something new to offer.

+Since july 5th 2015 the warehouse district "Speicherstadt" and the "Kontorhausviertel" are listedt on the UNESCO World Heritage list.
+The area consists of the largest historic warehouse complex in the world and presents itself as a lively cultural quarter which combines past and present.
+Europe's oldest office buildings where built in the bordering "Kontorhausviertel", the famous Chilehaus being one of these beautifully decorated red-brick buildings which are so typical for Northern German architecture.
 Hamburg’s museums prove beyond doubt that history and learning don’t have to be dull, dry or dusty.
-At Spicy’s Spice Museum, for example, smelling, tasting and touching are expressly encouraged and a visit to the International Maritime Museum is even both exciting and educational.
+At Spicy’s Spice Museum, for example, smelling, tasting and touching are expressly encouraged and a visit to the International Maritime Museum, is even both exciting and educational.
 The world’s largest private collection of maritime paraphernalia tells of explorers, conquerors, captains and crews.

 Hamburg has no fewer than four major theatres that stage exhilarating musicals.
 The city is Germany’s number one destination for shows that combine thrilling choreography, toe-tapping songs and unreserved fun.